IJIJI/Remote-Buttons/README.md

 * Add wireless connectivity.
   1. Complete the pairing menu.
 * Add a dedicated settings menu.
-* Fix the timer so that there are always a fixed amount of digits.
 * Fix time set so that all the digits update.
 * Make a PCB.
   1. Design it.